Eucalyptus cladocalyx: Distribution

-Eucalyptus cladocalyx is endemic to southern parts of South Australia.
-It is found in three distinct populations: in the southern and central-eastern parts of the Eyre Peninsula, through much of the Flinders Ranges, and on Kangaroo Island.
+Eucalyptus cladocalyx is endemic to a few limited areas in southern South Australia.
+There are three distinct populations: in the southern and central-eastern parts of the Eyre Peninsula, through much of the Flinders Ranges, and on Kangaroo Island.
 It is most likely part of relic forests of wetter climates from the past.

-E. cladocalx has now become naturalised in the South West region of Western Australia, in southern Victoria and, beyond its native range, in some parts of south-eastern South Australia.
-It is also naturalised overseas in northern and southern Africa, in California, Hawaii, Arizona, Israel, Chile, Greece, Portugal and Spain.
+E. cladocalx has now become naturalised in the South West region of Western Australia, in southern Victoria, and in some parts of south-eastern South Australia, beyond its native range.
+It is also naturalised overseas in northern and southern Africa, California, Hawaii, Arizona, Israel, Chile, Greece, Portugal and Spain.

 Subspecies cladocalyx is restricted to the southern and eastern Eyre Peninsula, subspecies crassa to Kangaroo Island and subspecies petila to the southern Flinders Ranges.

 Uses

 The tree has been widely planted across southern Australia, often as a windbreak or shelterbelt, but also for timber and firewood production.
 The wood is termite resistant, with moderate strength and durability, and can be used for furniture, flooring, posts, construction timber and railway sleepers.

-It is a fast-growing tree but is best planted in open sun in clay, loam or sandy soils.
+It is a fast-growing tree but is best planted in open sun in clay, loamy or sandy soils.
 It is an efficient user of water and drought and frost tolerant, with flowers that attract bees.
 It is also known to be a suitable breeding habitat for the Yellow-tailed Black-Cockatoo.

 E. cladocalyx is well adapted to regular bushfires and can resprout epicormically.
 It also produces a large number of seedlings through wind dispersal of seeds.

 The hard and heavy heartwood is a pale yellow-brown colour and has fine uniform texture with an interlocked grain.
 The density of air-dried wood is around 1105 kg/m3 and is moderately durable.

 The dwarf subspecies cladocalyx is sold in the nursery trade as E. cladocalyx 'Nana'.

 Weed potential

-E. cladocalyx has invaded bushland in Western Australian, where it has been introduced.
-It has the capacity to spread up to 70 metres away from locations where it has been planted, and seems to survive bush fires more effectively than several local eucalypt species.
+E. cladocalyx has invaded bushland in Western Australian, where it was introduced.
+It has the capacity to spread up to 70 metres away from locations where it has been planted, and seems to survive bush fires more effectively than several endemic eucalypt species.
 It has become an invasive species in South Africa, where it is now registered as a category 2 invader plant.